-If you walk around Budapest's Jewish Quarter, it can feel as if pricey cold brews lurk behind every tourist-trafficked corner.
-But just a few blocks away, the Palace Quarter in District 8 is still less infiltrated with specialty coffee shops (and tourists).
-Apricot Coffee is located near some of the most charming, estate-filled streets of Budapest—if you're in the neighborhood, it's worth ambling through Horánszky, Reviczky, and Ötpacsirta streets, and the area behind the National Museum for some architectural eye candy.
+In Budapest's Jewish Quarter it can feel as if pricey cold brews lurk behind every tourist-trafficked corner.
+Just a couple of blocks away, the Palace Quarter is less infiltrated with specialty coffee shops (and tourists).
+One of them is Apricot, a tiny café within the and estate-filled streets of District 8 — amble through Horánszky, Reviczky, and Ötpacsirta streets and the area behind the National Museum to appreciate the architecture.

 Apricot serves both espresso-based drinks (cortado, flat white, cappuccino, latte) and filter coffees (V60, Aeropress, cold brews).
 There’s a wonderful cherry-and-pistachio cake here, morning pastries, and tasty grilled sandwiches.

 To remain unbiased, I visit all places incognito and pay for my own meals and drinks.
 I never accept money in exchange for coverage.
 But this means I must rely on readers to support my work.
 If you're enjoying this article, please consider making a one-time payment (PayPal, Venmo) or becoming an Offbeat Patron.